openmobilityfoundation/mobility-data-specification/provider/README.md

 The `/telemetry` endpoint is a feed of vehicle telemetry data for publishing all available location data.
 For privacy reasons, in-trip telemetry may be delayed at the discretion of the regulating body.

-To represent trip telemetry, the data should includes every [observed point][point-geo] in the trip, even those which occur outside the [municipality boundary][muni-boundary].
+To represent [trip](#trip) telemetry, the data should include every [observed point][point-geo] in the trip, even those which occur outside the [municipality boundary][muni-boundary], as long as any part of the trip [intersects][intersection] with the [municipality boundary][muni-boundary].

-Trip telemetry must include at least 2 points: the start point and end point.
-Trips must include all possible GPS or GNSS samples collected by a Provider.
+Telemetry for a [trip](#trip) must include at least 2 points: the start point and end point.
+Trips must include all additional GPS or GNSS samples collected by a Provider.
 Providers may round the latitude and longitude to the level of precision representing the maximum accuracy of the specific measurement.
 For example, [a-GPS][agps] is accurate to 5 decimal places, [differential GPS][dgps] is generally accurate to 6 decimal places.
 Providers may round those readings to the appropriate number for their systems.

-Unless stated otherwise by the municipality, this endpoint must return only those telemetry that [intersects][intersection] with the [municipality boundary][muni-boundary].

-> Note: As a result of this definition, consumers should query the [trips endpoint][trips] to infer when vehicles enter or leave the municipality boundary.

 **Endpoint:** `/telemetry`
 **Method:** `GET`